python/cpython/Doc/library/pickle.rst

    that meets this interface.

-   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatiblity support for pickle stream generated by Python 2.x.
+   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.x.
 If *fix_imports* is True, pickle will try to map the old Python 2.x names to the new names used in Python 3.x.
 The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python